Spacial-Dragons/RoboKit/Sources/RoboKit/RoboKit.docc/UIModule.md

     @PageImage(purpose: card, source: "UIModuleCard", alt: "UI Module Card") }

 The UI Module provides a comprehensive collection of SwiftUI components designed to create intuitive and accessible user interfaces for robotic control applications in visionOS.
-This module includes form controls, input sphere views, control panel elements, and accessory components that work seamlessly with other RoboKit modules.
+This module includes form controls, input entity views, control panel elements, and accessory components that work seamlessly with other RoboKit modules.

 ## Overview

 The UI Module offers pre-built SwiftUI views that simplify the creation of robotic control interfaces.
-These components are designed to work with the ``InputSphereManager``, ``FormManager``, and socket communication modules to provide a complete user experience for robot control applications.
+These components are designed to work with the ``InputEntityManager``, ``FormManager``, and socket communication modules to provide a complete user experience for robot control applications.

 ## Form Views